The official scikit-learn certification, proctored by Probabl

 Three levels.
 You are on the second.

 Three certifications, each matching a level and a typical data scientist career path.
-Associate is the prerequisite mindset, Professional is the working bar, Expert is the bar of the people who maintain the library.

-YOU ARE HERE Level 02
+LEVEL 02 YOU ARE HERE

 Professional

-Mid-level.
-Regularization, ensembles, feature engineering, nested CV.
+Regularization, ensembles, feature engineering, nested CV

-Get training with Skolar
+Get training with Skolar.

 The Professional track on Skolar matches this exam: regularization, ensembles, feature unions, and nested validation, with notebooks and practice questions written by the scikit-learn team.